 Campaign Web Site

-Running for five months between May and October 2010, the multi media campaign gathered more than 700,000 online signatures in support of its work which were presented to the UN Secretary-General, Ban Ki-moon, and delegates to the Global Fund’s replenishment conference 4-5 October 2010 in New York, where donors made their pledges to their Global Fund for the 2011-2013 period.
+Running for five months between May and October 2010, the multimedia campaign gathered more than 700,000 online signatures in support of its work which were presented to UN Secretary-General Ban Ki-moon, and delegates to the Global Fund’s Third Replenishment in New York, where donors made their pledges to their Global Fund for the 2011-2013 period.

-In Access to Life, eight Magnum photographers portray people in nine countries around the world before and four months after they began antiretroviral treatment for AIDS.
-Here are faces, voices, and stories representing those millions of people who by now would be dead if not for access to free antiretroviral drugs–people who are living with HIV, working, caring for their children, and experiencing the joys and struggles of being alive.
-But there are also the stories of those for whom treatment came too late or where tuberculosis or other diseases brought their lives to an end – showing how the fight to bring access to AIDS treatment is a difficult one, often filled with setbacks as well as success.
+In Access to Life, nine Magnum photographers portray people in ten countries around the world before and four months after they began antiretroviral (ARV) therapy for AIDS.
+Here are faces, voices, and stories representing those millions of people who by now would be dead if not for access to free ARVs – people who are living with HIV, working, caring for their children, and experiencing the joys and struggles of being alive.
+But there are also the stories of those for whom treatment came too late or where TB or other diseases brought their lives to an end – showing how the fight to bring access to AIDS treatment is a difficult one, often filled with setbacks as well as success.

 Contact | Report Fraud and Abuse | Legal | RSS | Sitemap